 Storage & Reheating

-- Thin it out if needed.
-The soup may thicken in the fridge — add a splash of broth or water to loosen it back up.
+- Add broth if needed: The soup thickens as it sits, so add a splash of broth or water to loosen it before serving.

 Who’s Stirring the Pot?